- What Is It?

-- Histoplasmosis is disease caused by an infection with a fungus, Histoplasma capsulatum.
+- Histoplasmosis is a lung disease caused by an infection with a fungus, Histoplasma capsulatum.

-- The infection results from inhaling airborne spores of the fungus.
+- The pulmonary (lung) infection results from inhaling airborne spores of the fungus.

-- The fungus is common in the U.S. in the Ohio and Mississippi River valleys and is often found in soil contaminated by bird or bat droppings.
+- The fungus is common in the U.S. in the Ohio and Mississippi River valleys and is common in soil contaminated by bird or bat droppings.

-- Most people who are exposed to the fungus do not develop the disease.
+- Most people exposed to the fungus do not develop the disease.

-- The disease is most severe in people with reduced immune function.
+- The disease is most severe in people with a decreased function of the immune system.

 - Symptoms of histoplasmosis are similar to those of pneumonia.

 - Mild cases of histoplasmosis do not require specific treatment, and more severe or disseminated infections require antifungal medications.